chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

   where :math:`\psi` is the filtered phase indicator.

-  * ``calculate phase statistics``: controls if calculation of phase statistics coming from the solution to the Cahn-Hilliard equations is enabled.
-Statistics include: minimum, maximum, average and standard-deviation.
+  * ``calculate phase statistics``: controls if calculation of phase statistics coming from the solution of the Cahn-Hilliard equations is enabled.
+Statistics include: minimum, maximum, average and standard-deviation of the phase order parameter.

     .. warning::